aantron/ocaml.org/data/planet/ocamlpro/ocamlpro-highlights-dec-2013--jan-2014-.md

 <li>Now, if linear arithmetic suggests, <code>x = 0</code> and <code>y = 1</code>, the theory of uninterpreted functions will agree.
 The next step is to find integer values for <code>f(0)</code> and <code>f(1)</code> such that <code>f(0) &lt;&gt; f(1)</code>.
 </li>
 </ul>
-<p>After having implemented a brute force technique that tries to construct such models, our main concern now is to find an elegant and more efficient &quot;divide and conquer&quot; strategy that allows each theory to compute its own partial model with guarantees that this model will be coherent with the partial models of the other theories.
+<p>After having implemented a brute force technique that tries to construct such models, our main concern now is to find an elegant and more efficient "divide and conquer" strategy that allows each theory to compute its own partial model with guarantees that this model will be coherent with the partial models of the other theories.
 It would be then immediate to automatically merge these partial solutions into a global one.</p>